Refuse & Recycling

 Excess cardboard may be taken to the Bowling Green Recycling Center, 1040 North College, Bowling Green, OH 43402.
 This site is available 24/7.

-Home Depot and Lowe's sell plastic mattress bags that can be used for disposal.
+Home Depot and Lowe's sells plastic mattress bags that can be used for disposal.

 - Yard Waste Disposal is a Pay-As-You-Throw program.

 - Only 30-gallon generic paper yard waste bags, bundled brush, or resident-owned Toters with proper City disposal tags will be collected.
 Do not place yard waste in City-issued Toters.
 Directions for collection procedures are printed on the City disposal tags.

 - Yard waste is collected by a subcontracted service on the same day as garbage during the months of April through November.
 During the months of December through March, residents must call Modern Disposal at 419-874-2966 to be placed on the list for collection on Wednesdays.